maxhbr/LDBcollector/md/APSL-1.1.md

                                 "description": "Sublicensing means that the person to whom the license was granted re-grants the license granted to a third party."
                             }
                         ],
                         "_str": "Description: âInformation on how to obtain the modifications is provided by completing and presenting the information listed at the following URL. http://www.apple.com/publicsource/modifications.html â Source code for all modules included in the software, all relevant interface definition files, compilation of executables (object code) and installation control scripts.\nActions:\n- Distribute object code generated from modified source code for purposes other than internal research and development.\n- Sublicense object code generated from modified source code for non-internal research and development (Sublicensing means that the person to whom the license was granted re-grants the license granted to a third party.)\n- Distribute executables generated from modified source code for non-internal research and development.\n- Sublicense executables generated from modified source code for non-internal research and development.
-(Sublicensing means that the person to whom the license was granted re-grants the license granted to a third party.)\n\nConditions:\nAND\n  RESTRICTION: A worldwide, non-exclusive, royalty-free patent license of the copyright holder is granted in accordance with this license.\n\n  RESTRICTION: A worldwide, non-exclusive, royalty-free copyright license is granted in accordance with this license.\n\n  OBLIGATION: Make the source code of the modifications publicly available in electronic form for a period of time during the deployment of the software or twelve (12) months from the date of first deployment, whichever is longer.
+(Sublicensing means that the person to whom the license was granted re-grants the license granted to a third party.)\n\nConditions:\nAND\n  RESTRICTION: A worldwide, non-exclusive, royalty-free patent license of the copyright holder is granted in accordance with this license.\n  RESTRICTION: A worldwide, non-exclusive, royalty-free copyright license is granted in accordance with this license.\n  OBLIGATION: Make the source code of the modifications publicly available in electronic form for a period of time during the deployment of the software or twelve (12) months from the date of first deployment, whichever is longer.
 (Deployment means to use, sublicense or distribute the Software for purposes other than internal research and development.
 This includes, but is not limited to, any use or distribution within one's own company or organization other than for use in research and development of the Software, and any direct or indirect sublicense or distribution of the Software in any form to third parties.
-The software is made available by downloading or otherwise making it available from a website.)\n\n  OBLIGATION: Letting you know how to get your modifications.\n\n  OBLIGATION: Include a notice prominently in the code and related documentation stating that the source code for the software is available under this license, and information on how and where to obtain the source code.\n\n\n\n", "conditions": {
+The software is made available by downloading or otherwise making it available from a website.)\n  OBLIGATION: Letting you know how to get your modifications.\n  OBLIGATION: Include a notice prominently in the code and related documentation stating that the source code for the software is available under this license, and information on how and where to obtain the source code.\n\n\n", "conditions": {
                             "AND": [
                                 {